greenpeace-cee/at.greenpeace.advancedlogtables/README.md

 known to work quite well for larger sites, but requires additional software to be installed on the database server as well as configuration and tuning.

-Additionally, you can select if you want to exclude (or include with negation) specific tables from the logging functionality.
+Additionally, you can select if you want to **exclude** (or **include** with negation) specific tables from the logging functionality.

-This all can be done in the
+This all can be done in the administration page of this extension on path `/civicrm/admin/advancedlogtables/config?reset=1`.
+Set your tables (optionally of course) that you want to exclude (or include using the negate checkbox) just save the form.

+Once the form has been saved, you will need to recreate all the triggers of your site.
+If you're running Drupal and have drush installed, you can issue: `drush civicrm-sql-rebuild-triggers` which will rebuild the triggers.

+Note: Please test it in a test environment before running it in production!

 ## Usage